 - Kchi Wiikwedong Historic Marker Project

-Find 9 signs across Leelanau and Grand Traverse honoring Kchi Wiikwedong—“The Place at the Head of the Bay.”
-Each marker shares Anishinaabek history, values, and a deeper connection to the land.
+Find 9 signs across Leelanau and Grand Traverse County honoring Kchi Wiikwedong—“The Place at the Head of the Bay.”
+Each marker shares different aspects of Anishinaabek history, values, and a deeper connection to the land.
 Marker Locations:- Clinch Park (Traverse City)

 - Hannah Park (Traverse City)